waku-org/specs/standards/application/reliable-channel-api.md

 - Messages coming from a retry mechanism should be queued when the rate limit is approached.

 TODO: refer to rate limit manager spec

-Note: at a later stage, we may prefer for the Waku node to expose rate limit information (total rate limit, usage so far) instead of having it a configurable on the reliable channel.

 ## The Reliable Channel API